UniversalDependencies/docs/_en/dep/acl-relcl.md

 ### *It*-clefts

 The __*it*-cleft construction__ serves a similar purpose—foregrounding one element (with expletive *it* plus copula).
-The remainder of the sentence is a standard (not free) relative clause that elaborates on the copular predication.
+The remainder of the sentence is a standard (not free[^4]) relative clause that elaborates on the copular predication.
 CGEL (p.
 416) describes it as a relative clause functioning as a dependent of the main clause (versus the canonical function of a relative clause as dependent within a nominal phrase).
 In UD terms, the relative clause is *adverbial*; we therefore use `advcl:relcl`: